 The 38th edition of the annual Silvesterlauf (Silvester run) came to an end last Sunday in Zürich.
 Among the 21,643 runners who registered for the event, I, too, was one of them.

-This was my first run in conditions which were below 5 degrees.
-Unlike my other runs in the past few years, this was different weather wise while in running terms, I did not feel a strain since preparing well in advance helped me getting used to running in such conditions.
+This was my first run in conditions that were below 5 degrees.
+Unlike my other runs in the past few years, this was different weather-wise while running terms; I did not feel a strain since preparing well in advance helped me get used to running in such conditions.

-One of the best methods to adapt to colder conditions is to face them, train in them and giving the body an incremental challenge to get used to the surroundings.
-Last year, I could not manage to take part in the ‘Silvesterlauf’ and this year, I was determined to take part if I were to be in Zürich.
+One of the best methods to adapt to colder conditions is to face them, train in them, and giving the body an incremental challenge to get used to the surroundings.
+Last year, I could not manage to take part in the ‘Silvesterlauf’, and this year, I was determined to take part if I were to be in Zürich.

-I prefer variety over mundane training and this included the route I chose each day.
-I measured a lot of distances within my town and the neighbouring two towns and came up with a lot of options.
-For a given distance, I had close to 5-6 route variations to choose from and this helped me a lot!
+I prefer variety over mundane training, and this included the route I chose each day.
+I measured a lot of distances within my town and the neighbouring two towns and came up with many options.
+For a given length, I had close to 5-6 route variations to choose from, which helped me a lot!

 THE RACE DAY

-The beauty of Zürich Silvesterlauf is – that you get to run around the busiest parts of the city which on any other day or time is impossible.
-And once on the run, it was auto-pilot in action and I ran at my own pace without bothering what was happening around me, while soaking up the carnival atmosphere and managed to complete the race well within my target.
+The beauty of Zürich Silvesterlauf is – that you get to run around the busiest parts of the city, which is impossible on any other day or time.
+And once on the run, it was auto-pilot in action, and I ran at my own pace without bothering what was happening around me while soaking up the carnival atmosphere and managed to complete the race well within my target.

 A day’s rest and the usual routine starts.
-Though there are no runs scheduled till the Spring time, I will use this time to get used to training in sub-zero temperatures and explore more on adapting to colder conditions.
+Though there are no runs scheduled till the Springtime, I will use this time to get used to training in sub-zero temperatures and explore more on adapting to colder conditions.